GULibrarySandbox/content-embedding-examples/docs/3-rise.md

 ### Embedding a Rise module inside an existing page

-Using the follwing code snippet, you can make the Rise object appear within your GitHub page.
+Using the following code snippet, you can make the Rise object appear within your GitHub page.

 ```
 <div style="margin: 0 auto; width:100%; height:400px;">